yash244466666/Murmur-A-Twitter-like-Web-Application/README.md

 ## Deviation from Requirements

-- **Database:** The project currently uses PostgreSQL.
-The original requirement specified MySQL.
-This change was made based on common Rails development preferences or initial setup convenience.
-Migrating to MySQL would be required for strict adherence.
+- **Database:** The project currently uses MySQL, which aligns with the original requirement.
+(Previous versions of this README incorrectly stated PostgreSQL).

 ## Impressions & Potential Future Work